alphagov/paas-community/helloworld-examples/python-flask/README.md

 gunicorn hello:app
 ```

-install the CF CLI with homebrew
+install the Cloud Foundry CLI with [homebrew]

 ```
 brew install cloudfoundry/tap/cf-cli
 ```

-log into paas
+log into GOV.UK PaaS (assumes you have an account, see [gettingstarted])

 ```
 cf login -a https://api.cloud.service.gov.uk --sso